-Digestive issues in eating disorders and disordered eating can be related to a pre-existing condition such as irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD), engaging in eating disorder behaviours (e.g. self-induced vomiting or laxative abuse), malnutrition and weight loss or a combination of these.
-However, most commonly it is functional in nature meaning that digestion is negatively impacted due to starvation.
+Digestive issues in eating disorders and disordered eating can be related to a pre-existing gastrointestinal condition such as irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD), engaging in eating disorder behaviours (e.g. self-induced vomiting or laxative abuse), malnutrition and weight loss or a combination of these.
+However, most commonly gut health issues are functional in nature meaning that the process of digestion is negatively impacted due to starvation.

-Vomiting and laxative misuse can interfere with normal GI functioning by slowing down digestion, causing loss of muscle tone, bloating, gas and abdominal pain.
-Laxative abuse can have severe side effects including blood or mucus in the stool, incontinence and worst case paralysis of the intestine (which can lead to surgical removal of part or all of the colon) and increased risk of colon cancer.
+Vomiting and laxative misuse which are common in bulimia nervosa and other eating disorders can interfere with normal GI functioning by slowing down digestion, causing loss of muscle tone, bloating, gas and abdominal pain.
+Laxative abuse can have severe side effects including blood or mucus in the stool, incontinence and in worst cases, paralysis of the intestine (which can lead to surgical removal of part or all of the colon) and increased risk of colon cancer.

 What are the common digestive issues experienced?